-The current ratio is an important measure of the short-term liquidity of a company.
-The ratio measures the company’s ability to pay its bills in the short term, in particular over the next twelve months.
+A current ratio is an important measurement of the short-term liquidity of a company.
+The ratio measures the company’s ability to pay its bills in the short term, in particular over the next 12 months.

 Current assets are defined as company cash and assets that can be easily converted to cash within a year.